Elattoneura tetrica

-Elattoneura tetrica, black and yellow bambootail is a damselfly species in the family Platycnemididae.
+Elattoneura tetrica, the black and yellow bambootail, is a damselfly species in the family Platycnemididae.
 It is endemic to Western Ghats in India.

 Description and habitat

 It is a medium sized damselfly with black-capped pale blue eyes beneath, marked with a black equatorial belt.
 Its thorax is metallic velvet-black on dorsum.
 The anterior border of mesepimeron and the lower part of sides are creamy white, separated with a broad stripe in black.
 The lower part may get pruinosed.
 Its abdomen is black, pruinosed on the basal segments in adults.
 Segments 3 to 6 have thin baso-dorsal bluish-white annules.
 Anal appendages are black.

 Female is similar to the male; but paler eyes and dull colored thotax.
 Teneral males look like the female in colour and markings; adult lose almost all their markings due to pruinescence.

 It is closely associated with submontane streams and lakes where it breeds.